rolandreichart/site/General Terms and Conditions.md

 Internet connection.
 Usage of the Cloudomation Platform User Interface requires an active internet connection.
 You are responsible to connect to the Cloudomation Platform via a secure internet connection with sufficient bandwidth.

 Limits.
 Use of the Cloudomation Platform is not restricted in terms of number of devices, users, or concurrent usage.
-All limits on Cloudomation Platform usage are established through the number of Tokens you have associated with your Client Account.
+All limits on Cloudomation Platform usage are established through the number of Token you have associated with your Client Account.

 Intended use.
 The Cloudomation Platform is intended for use as an automation tool for software and software processes.
 Its intended use is exclusively within the realm of software with no direct physical effects.
 It is not intended for use as Computer Numerical Control (CNC) software or any other use with machinery, for use with potentially large physical effects such as the operation of power plants, dams, or similar infrastructure, for the use in settings with real-time or near-real-time operating requirements, or for the use in any other setting in which failure of operation of the Cloudomation Platform could result in direct bodily harm.